v-hearya/OfficeDocs-SkypeforBusiness-Test-pr/server-2013/lync-server-2013-configuring-a-quality-of-service-policy-for-your-a-v-edge-servers.md

 ﻿---
-title: 'Lync Server 2013: Configuring a Quality of Service policy for your A/V Edge Servers'
+title: 'Configuring a Quality of Service policy for your A/V Edge Servers'
 TOCTitle: Configuring a Quality of Service policy for your A/V Edge Servers ms:assetid: 119ee1f5-45b9-40ba-98e5-c694dd2fc5c2 ms:mtpsurl: https://technet.microsoft.com/en-us/library/JJ204681(v=OCS.15)